-But if you prefer to have LASIK performed on each eye on separate days (generally a week or two apart), most LASIK surgeons will accommodate your desire for this.
-It's important to know, however, that it may be uncomfortable having one eye corrected and the other eye uncorrected between surgery days, depending on your eyeglass prescription.
+If you want to have LASIK performed on each eye on separate days, your surgeon will likely honor your wishes; but additional fees may apply.
+Also, depending on your eyeglass prescription, it may be uncomfortable having one eye corrected and the other eye uncorrected between separate surgery days.

-An exception to this rule might be if a person is mildly nearsighted in both eyes and also has presbyopia.
-The patient and surgeon might agree that it's better to have LASIK performed on just one eye in such a situation to create a monovision LASIK correction for presbyopia, which would reduce the need for reading glasses after surgery.
+An exception to LASIK being performed bilaterally might be if a person is mildly nearsighted in both eyes and also has presbyopia.
+The patient and surgeon might agree that it's better to have LASIK performed on just one eye in such a situation to create a monovision effect, which would reduce the need for reading glasses after surgery.

-Another exception might be when a person needs a LASIK enhancement procedure performed on just one eye to further sharpen the vision in that eye after a primary LASIK procedure.
+Another exception might be when a person needs a LASIK enhancement performed on just one eye to further sharpen vision in that eye after a primary LASIK procedure.